Cherry blossoms in Tokyo: Best spots and festivals

 Sakura blossom, Yoyogi Park – by mrhayata @Flickr (CC BY-SA 2.0)

 Yoyogi is one of the largest national parks in Tokyo and one of the most popular places for a picnic.
-If you want to get a good spot it is worth going early as it gets crowded.
-It is close to Harajuku, Meiji Jingu Shrine, Shibuya, and Shinjuku, so you can easily combine a visit to the park with some sightseeing.
+If you want to get a good spot, it’s worth going early, as it can get crowded.

 • Opening times and prices: Access to the park is free and it is open all day.
 Go as early as possible for the best picnic spot.